Censolo/unisi-biblio-checker/README.md

 * * *
 ## USAGE 💻
-You can download just *unisi-bib-chk.pyz*
+You should download *unisi-bib-chk.pyz* only

 Run the following command inside the project folder:
 `.\unisi-bib-chk.pyz`